trymirai/uzu/README.md

 # uzu

 A high-performance inference engine for AI models on Apple Silicon.
+Key features:

+- Simple, high-level API
+- [Hybrid architecture](https://docs.trymirai.com/components/inference-engine#before-we-start), where layers can be computed as GPU kernels or via MPSGraph (a low-level API beneath CoreML with ANE access)
+- Unified model configurations, making it easy to add support for new models
+- Traceable computations to ensure correctness against the source-of-truth implementation
+- Utilizes unified memory on Apple devices

 ## Quick Start